RyanMoreyMTU/Research-Project/README.md

 The feature extraction also uses windowing at 60 seconds per window with a 50% overlap.
 This means that the first wil be from 0-60 and the second window will be from 30-90 and so on.  <br>

-### Models
-At this point, you should have all the data you want and you can run any of the model files.

 The feature_extraction_background.py file will convert the files in CSVFeaturesChanged so that the seizure files will have no seizures and the whole file will be converted to 1s to indicate that its a background EEG file.
 You can change the input and output directories if you want to use the unaltered data in the CSVFeatures directory instead.

+### Models
+At this point, you should have all the data you want and you can run any of the model files.  <br>